abiyavincy/Intrusion-Detection-System/README.md

   ii) Applied techniques such as target smoothing and encoding for categorical variables.

 ### 3. Model Building and Tuning:
-  i) Built and trained models using algorithms like Random Forest, XGBoost, and Decision Trees.
+  i) Built and tuned Random Forest, XGBoost, and CatBoost models for optimal performance and then combined them using a Voting Classifier to enhance overall prediction accuracy.
   ii) Used Random Search and Grid Search CV for hyperparameter tuning to optimize model performance.

 ### 4. Pipeline Creation: